scalastyle/scalastyle.github.com/index.markdown

 ### Rules

-For a list of actual rules, see [Implemented Rules](rules-0.3.0.html).
+For a list of actual rules, see [Implemented Rules](rules-0.4.0.html).

 For a list of (planned) rules, see the [Scalastyle WIKI](https://github.com/scalastyle/scalastyle/wiki).
 If you want to add a rule, then please raise an [Issue](https://github.com/scalastyle/scalastyle/issues) (or even better a pull request)

 For a list of rules in the latest development version, see [Development Implemented Rules](rules-dev.html).

+For the version 0.3.0 rules, see [0.3.0 Implemented Rules](rules-0.3.0.html).

 For the version 0.2.0 rules, see [0.2.0 Implemented Rules](rules-0.2.0.html).